Security-Onion-Solutions/securityonion-docs/appendix-b.rst

    sudo do-release-upgrade

 When prompted, accept all the defaults.
 When the upgrade is complete, it will prompt you to reboot.
-After rebooting, copy and paste the following:
+After rebooting, copy and paste the following list of commands:
 ::

    sudo sed -i 's|# deb \[arch=amd64\] https://download.docker.com/linux/ubuntu bionic|deb [arch=amd64] https://download.docker.com/linux/ubuntu focal|g' /etc/apt/sources.list && \